TheScienceUniverse/Agro_GIS/readme.md

 ---
 ## Working Data
 **Dataset:**
-The dataset used is provided from [Official Indian Government Database] (https://data.gov.in).
+The dataset used is provided from [Official Indian Government Database](https://data.gov.in).

 The dataset contains all the different varieties of crops grown and the output of those crops in different states.